decorative image for blog on php 7.2 eol

 Get Support for Your EOL PHP With Zend

-Zend offers secure, supported PHP runtimes for EOL PHP versions.
+Zend offers professional services and secure, supported PHP runtimes for EOL PHP versions.
 They feature around the clock support, backported patches, and bug fixes.
 See how we can support your EOL PHP version by clicking the link.

 Additional Resources